aabbtree77/esp32-vpn/README.md

 - Capacitive Soil Moisture Sensor v1.2 works, but its voltage/ADC value range between dry and wet soil leaves space for improvements.
   Most of the existing solutions based on the electrical resistance are worse due to the corrosion of the electrodes.
 Personal attempts to make soil-moisture sensitive resistors out of cheap construction-site gypsum did not meet success.

 - ESP32 and MicroPython is ideal for projects within a LAN.
 In the case of the global connectivity this combo is no longer adequate as one needs an external MQTT broker with all the configuration shenanigans of "web2".
-Instead, one could opt for the ESP Rainmaker cloud with the Arduino IDE and its C++ API which is also highly suboptimal.
+Instead, one could opt for the ESP Rainmaker cloud with the Arduino IDE and its C++ API, which is also very "web2", unfortunately.

-- The best way would be to treat any ESP32 as an IPFS node, but solid codes do not exist there yet, and definitely not in MicroPython.
+- The best way would be to treat any ESP32 as an IPFS node, but solid codes do not exist yet, and definitely not in MicroPython.
 As an example, kubo, the implementation of IPFS in Go, takes more than 60MB as a Linux package, and it is recommended "running it on a machine with at least 2 GB of RAM and 2 CPU cores (kubo is highly parallel).
 On systems with less memory, it may not be completely stable."

-- Therefore, ESP32 and MicroPython is still not there, but it leads to an interesting challenge of implementing IFPS on such low RAM devices.
+- Therefore, ESP32 with MicroPython is still not there, but it leads to the challenge of implementing IPFS with IPNS on such low RAM devices.

+- IPFS and the embedded Linux SBCs is something to consider.
+The problem is that these SBCs are already in a different price range and power consumption, not to mention the needless OS that pushes us back to "web2".

+- "There are no answers, only choices".

 ## References

 My great respect to the MicroPython community, esp.
-Peter Hinch and Rui and Sara Santos whose code is worth checking out.
+Peter Hinch and Rui and Sara Santos.

 Essential: